segmentio/segment-docs/src/config-api/fql.md

 ### `match( string, pattern )`

 The `match( string, pattern )` function uses "glob" matching to return `true` if the given string fully matches a given pattern.
 Glob patterns are case sensitive.
-If you only need to determine if a string contains a given substring, you should use `contains()`.
+If you only need to determine if a string contains another string, you should use `contains()`.

 | Pattern | Summary                                                                                                                |
 | ------- | ---------------------------------------------------------------------------------------------------------------------- |